 Capitol Hill (Cap Hill)

-Dating back to 1864, Capitol Hill was once the home to Denver’s wealthiest residents and many built their homes in the heart of Cap.
-Hill.
+Dating back to 1864, Capitol Hill was once the home to Denver’s wealthiest residents, and many built their homes in its heart.
 While few of these mansions still stand as single resident homes, many were turned into apartment buildings during the Great Depression.